kitao/pyxel/README.md

 pyxel package APP_DIR STARTUP_SCRIPT_FILE
 ```

-If you need to includes resources or additional modules, place them in the application directory.
+If you need to include resources or additional modules, place them in the application directory.

 Metadata can be displayed at runtime by specifying it in the following format within the startup script.
 Fields other than `title` and `author` are optional.